-• Module Annotations which contains the database of annotations related to the AST (global annotations, function constracts and code annotations).
+• Module Annotations which contains the database of annotations related to the AST (global annotations, function constructs and code annotations).
 Adding or deleting an annotation requires to define an emitter by Emitter.create first.

-- Module Property_status should be used to get or to modify the validity status of annotations.
-Modifying a property statuses requires to define an emitter by Emitter.create first.
-Key concepts and theoretical foundation of this module are described in an associated research paper [6]. - Modules Logic_const, Logic_utils and Db.Properties contain several operations over annotations.
+- Module Property_status should be used to get or to modify the validity status of logical properties.
+Modifying a property status requires to define an emitter by Emitter.create first.
+Key concepts and theoretical foundation of this module are described in an associated research paper [6]. - Module Property provides access to all logical properties on which property statuses can be emitted.
+In particular, an ACSL annotation has to be converted into a property if you want to access its property statuses. - Modules Logic_const, Logic_utils and Db.Properties contain several operations over annotations.

-4.17 Locations
+4.18 Locations